HangarMC/Hangar/README.md

 To get the project running locally, you need to follow a few steps:

-1. Get the dummy database and email server up and running.
+1. Get the dummy database, storage and email server up and running.
 Move to the docker folder `cd docker` then run `docker-compose -f dev.yml up -d` (`-d` as an optional parameter to run the containers in the background).
    Alternatively, if you are using IntelliJ you can press the green arrow in the `docker/dev.yml` file.
 2. Move to the `backend` directory: `cd ../backend`.
 In that directory, run `mvn spring-boot:run`, or if you're using IntelliJ, it is included in the run